facil-io/cstl/fio-stl.md

 **Note**:

-Behavior is undefined if `pos` is invalid.

-The value of `pos` may become invalid if an object is added to the Map after the value of `pos` was retrieved.
-However, object removal and replacement (same key and hash value) are safe (will not invalidate `pos`).
+If `pos` is invalid or `NULL`, a pointer to the first object will be returned.

+The value of `first` is required and used to revalidate `pos` in cases where object insertion or memory changes occurred while iterating.

+The value of `first` is set automatically by the function.
+Manually changing this value may result in unexpected behavior such as the loop restarting, terminating early, skipping some objects or reiterating some objects.

 #### `MAP_each`